greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_container.html.md

     $ uname -r
     ```

--   The minimum supporteed Docker versions on all hosts is Docker 19.03.
+-   The minimum supported Docker versions on all hosts is Docker 19.03.

 ### <a id="install_docker"></a>Install Docker